RobotLocomotion/drake/drake/doc/unit_testing_instructions.rst

   cd path/to/your/build/artifacts/directory

-For in source builds in Linux and Mac this directory is `path/to/your/drake-distro/drake/pod-build`.
+For in source builds in Linux and Mac this directory is `[drake distro]/drake/pod-build`.
-For out of source builds this directory is `path/to/your/drake-distro/build/drake`.
+For out of source builds this directory is `[drake build artifacts directory]/drake`.

 To retrieve a list of all the available unit tests issue a::

   ctest -N